With 16 Practitoners over 14 days

 Join our team: You will hear from us within a week from your interview.
 You will be required to pay a deposit to confirm your participation.
 By the end of May, we will send you a Welcome Package with all the information you need to pack your suitcase and get in the right state of mind for two weeks of Recrear full-immersion.

-Applications are open until February 15th.
+The application deadline has been extended to April 15th.
 We accept applicants on a rolling basis so we encourage you to apply early.